Xlgd/100-days-of-code/r1-log.md

 ### R1D24: Aug, 30, Sunday, 2020

 **Today's Progress**: I had other things to do during the day and didn't have a computer around, so I just learned C++ at night, and I'll continue with the algorithms in the morning.

+### R1D25: Aug, 31, Monday, 2020

+**Today's Progress**: learned the Mergesort course and begin to do programming assignment.